loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 **Set(col, value)**

-- col is a column index or name.
+- col: column index or name.
 It takes the value of the `number` or `string` types.
 - value — value.
 It takes the values of the following types: `boolean`, `number`, `string`, `Date`, `null`, `undefined`.

 The method enables to set the value of the set column in the string appended by the `Append() method`.